-An email you receive from a sender you don't know, you don't have any relationship to, you don't do business with is SPAM.
+An email you receive from a sender you don't know, you don't have any relationship with, you don't do business with - is SPAM.
 Period.

-The only difference to past times is that earlier operation an email sending venture was an illegal operation while today it is perfectly okay for all parties, including their victims.
+The only difference to past times is that operating an email sending venture was an illegal operation while today it is perfectly okay for all parties, including their victims.

 I've got to admit they are clearly geniuses.
-Converting an foul smelling "business" into something you get venture capital for, create APIs get praised by managers AND developers is a coup I need to salute for.
+Converting a foul smelling "business" into something you get venture capital for, create APIs, get praised by managers AND developers is a coup I need to salute for.

 productive email addresses.